finalstate/Espynoza/README.md

 apt-get install mosquitto mosquitto-clients
 ```

-Please refer to the mosquitto documentation for configuration. the out-of-the-box config should be OK if you are happy without security settings...
+Please refer to the mosquitto documentation for configuration.
+The out-of-the-box config should be OK if you are happy without security settings...

-paho-mqtt: a Python library for using MQTT.
+**paho-mqtt**: a Python library for using MQTT.
 Again, we install using pip:

 ```
 sudo pip3 install paho-mqtt